Research Briefing 02

 Enjoyment

-Sources: Sinatra et al. (2015) "The Challenges of Defining and Measuring Student Engagement" Educational Psychology Review; Fredrickson (2001) "The Broaden-and-Build Theory of Positive Emotions" American Psychologist; Dewaele & MacIntyre (2014) "The two faces of Janus?
-Anxiety and enjoyment in the foreign language classroom" Studies in Second Language Learning and Teaching.
+Sources: Sinatra et al. (2015) "The Challenges of Defining and Measuring Student Engagement," Educational Psychology Review; Fredrickson (2001) "The Broaden-and-Build Theory of Positive Emotions," American Psychologist; Dewaele & MacIntyre (2014) "The two faces of Janus?
+Anxiety and enjoyment in the foreign language classroom," Studies in Second Language Learning and Teaching.

 You can't move to Mexico City.
 But you can engineer the specific neurological conditions that make immersion effective.

-Traditional immersion works because of specific, identifiable conditions—not magic.
+Traditional immersion works because of specific, identifiable conditions — not magic.
 Once we understand what those conditions are, we can deliberately recreate them.

-Distinctive Contexts
+Distinctive contexts

 Characters, settings, and scenarios create unique memory tags

-Compressed Practice
+Compressed practice

 24/7 availability enables optimal spacing

-Production Focus
+Production focus

-Conversation, not flashcards—output over input
+Conversation, not flashcards — output over input

-Low Anxiety
+Low anxiety

 AI offers zero judgment, infinite patience

-Emotional Connection
+Emotional connection

 Character memory creates ongoing relationships

-Project Fluency: Engineered for Immersion
+Project Fluency: engineered for immersion

 Every feature designed around the science

 Project Fluency isn't just another AI tutor.
-Every design decision—from character backstories to conversation mechanics to memory systems—is deliberately engineered to recreate the neurological conditions that make immersion effective.
+Every design decision — from character backstories to conversation mechanics to memory systems — is deliberately engineered to recreate the neurological conditions that make immersion effective.

-68+ AI characters with distinct personalities, backstories, and regional accents create distinctive contexts for memory encoding
+60+ AI characters with distinct personalities, backstories, and regional accents create distinctive contexts for memory encoding

 24/7 availability enables the compressed practice schedules that minimize forgetting between sessions